What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Method

 \subsubsection{In-the-Wild Data Collection}

-After the initial interview, each participant then went through a one-week data collection.
-We used the experience sampling method (ESM) in combination with passive screenshot collection and daily questionnaires.
+After the initial interview, each participant then went through the data collection process for seven days, which, as prior work suggested, is ``likely to yield a fairly representative sample of the various activities individuals engage in''~\cite{esm-acm, hektner-esm-book}, and is the duration used by one of the initial experience sampling studies~\cite{csikszentmihalyi1977ecology}.
+We used ESM in combination with passive screenshot collection and daily questionnaires.
 During the week, our custom-built data-collection app ran in the background on their phone, and selectively asked about their intended use of different apps and took screenshots every five seconds in selected sessions.

-Each time the participant turned on the screen, we used a linearly increasing function to decide if that \textit{screen session} (defined as the period between the screen is turned on and off) was selected.
-Specifically, if the last time we selected a screen session is less than 10 minutes ago, the probability of selecting the current session is 0; if the last time we selected a screen session is more than 120 minutes ago, the probability is 1; if the time difference is between 10 and 120 minutes, the probability increases linearly from 0 to 1.
-For example, when the time difference is 65 minutes, there is a 50\% chance of selecting the current session.
-We used this sampling technique to avoid prompting participants and taking screenshots too often, while getting a diverse sample of phone use throughout each day.
+Although our study primarily focuses on regret in the context of social media, we still sampled other general phone use, which we used to compare with social media use.